 But remember that the closer two tonalities are on the circle of fifth, the smoother the transition.

-I can make the transition smoother by adding a A7 chord just before the Dm, A being the fifth of D.
+We can make the transition smoother by adding a A7 chord just before the Dm, A being the fifth of D.

 Of course in music, you don't have to always follow all these rules strictly.
 In music if it feels right, then it is right, it's your music.
-Instead of using the authentic cadence to do a modulation you could take advantage of other cadences, like the plagal IV to I for instance
+Instead of using the authentic cadence to do a modulation you could take advantage of other cadences, like the plagal IV to I for example

 But there are other ways to make a smooth transition between two tonalities.

 A sequence is a pattern that repeats itself, with each iteration offset by a certain interval, usually in only one direction.

 The pattern can be melodic, which makes a melodic sequence.

 Or the pattern can be a chord, which make a harmonic sequence.